 Court orders to evict an assured shorthold tenant

 Once your landlord has served a correct notice and this has ended they can apply to the county court for a possession order.

-The council may be able to take action against your landlord, or you may be able to get help from a local advice agency.
-Use our directory to find an advice centre in your local area.
+The council may be able to take action against your landlord, or you may be able to get help from a local adviser.
+Use Shelter's directory to find an advice centre in your local area.